How Can a Flying Doctor Improve Automotive Warranty Performance?

 • Optionally training in mechanical diagnostics, which carries out road tests of returned components in the car environment.

-They can be also used in another areas as well to support organization.
-In this point it worth to remember that Flying Doctor can also verify how the dealer handle the service parts, in order to exchange them for the defective part.
 It is important in the case of non-compliance for problems that occur within a short period of time after the installation in the car service part.

 Download our free ebook Automotive Warranty Management – Practical Guideline for Suppliers